 - Student Ticket Information: Full-time Troy University students receive admission to all campus sporting events upon payment of their annual student activity fee.
-Students are required to show a valid university ID at the proper gate or door prior to all home football, basketball, or baseball events in order to be admitted. - T-DAY: Spring Semester signals preparation for another football season.
+Students located on the Troy campus are required to show a valid university ID at the proper gate or door prior to all home events in order to be admitted.
+Students located on the Dothan, Phenix City and Montgomery campuses can pick up their football tickets on their respective campuses in the Student Services Department for football.
+Other students call or visit the Troy Ticket Office to receive their tickets. - T-DAY: Spring Semester signals preparation for another football season.
 Spring practice culminates in the T-Day game.
-This is a football scrimmage which is open to everyone. - Troy Cheerleaders: To promote school spirit and to encourage support of the athletic program. - University Activities Council: Weekly movies, concerts, and other special events are planned by this board.

-Welcome Week: Designed to celebrate the opening of fall semester, Welcome Week typically begins with Residence Life Move - In activities.
+This is a football scrimmage which is open to everyone. - Welcome Week: Designed to celebrate the opening of fall semester, Welcome Week typically begins with Residence Life Move-In activities.
 During Welcome Week, special entertainment and recreation, shopping shuttles, and a new student picnic provide students with a festive, friendly introduction to college life.
 Welcome Week activities are coordinated by Student Involvement and Leadership, Office of Housing and Residence Life, University Activities Council, SGA and campus organizations.